alsongarbuja/unmark/README.md

 ### Introduction

-Unmark is an open source chrome extension built out of the frustration of piled of bookmarks.
-While bookmark is a great feature provided by `chrome`, they often just sit collecting digital dust.
-So instead of just bookmarking tabs next time use **Unmark** to add reminder and visit the bookmark later, read through it and unmark it.
+Unmark is an open source chrome extension built out of the frustration of piled-up bookmarks.
+While bookmark is a great feature provided by `browsers`, they often just sit collecting digital dust.
+So instead of just bookmarking tabs next time use **Unmark** to add reminder then visit the bookmark later, read through it and unmark it.

 ### Features